 Codes & Standards - Subscribe

-This is the first edition of CSA N393, Fire protection for facilities that process, handle, or store nuclear substances.
+This is the second edition of CSA N393, Fire protection for facilities that process, handle, or store nuclear substances.
 It supersedes the previous edition published in 2013.

 This Standard provides the minimum fire protection requirements for the design, construction, commissioning, operation, and decommissioning of facilities which process, handle, or store nuclear substances, including structures, systems and components, and other hazardous substances that directly relate to the nuclear substances being regulated.